lukehutch/flutter_reactive_value/README.md

 This is the simplest possible state management / reactive UI update solution for Flutter, by far, reducing boilerplate compared to all the other insanely complex [state management approaches](https://docs.flutter.dev/development/data-and-backend/state-mgmt/options) currently available.

-The closest thing to `flutter_reactive_value` is [`ValueListenableBuilder`](https://api.flutter.dev/flutter/widgets/ValueListenableBuilder-class.html). `flutter_reactive_value` provides the same basic capabilities as `ValueListenableBuilder`, but with much less syntactic overhead (i.e. you could think of `flutter_reactive_value` as syntactic sugar). `ValueListenableBuilder` may work better if your reactive widget has a child element that is complex and non-reactive.
+The closest thing to `flutter_reactive_value` is [`ValueListenableBuilder`](https://api.flutter.dev/flutter/widgets/ValueListenableBuilder-class.html). `flutter_reactive_value` provides the same basic capabilities as `ValueListenableBuilder`, but with much less syntactic overhead (i.e. you could think of `flutter_reactive_value` as syntactic sugar). `ValueListenableBuilder` may work better if your reactive widget has a child element that is complex and non-reactive, because it takes a `child` parameter for any child widget that is not affected by changes to the `ValueNotifier`'s value.

 ## Usage